Crystalwarrior/KFO-Server/README.md

 * **announce** "message"
     - Sends a serverwide announcement
-* **area_list** "area list"
-    - Sets the server's current area list.
-    - If not given an area list, it will restore the original area list as it was on server bootup.
-* **area_lists**
-    - Lists all available area lists as established in `config/area_lists.yaml`.
 * **ban** "IPID"/"IP"
     - Bans the specified IPID/IP (hdid is linked to ipid so all bans happen at the same time).
 * **banhdid** "HDID"